-Splunk assigns timestamps to events at index time.
+Splunk Enterprise assigns timestamps to events at index time.
 It usually assigns timestamp values automatically, using information in the raw event data.
-If an event doesn't contain an explicit timestamp, Splunk attempts to assign a timestamp value through other means.
-For some data, Splunk might need your help to tell it how to recognize the timestamps.
+If an event doesn't contain an explicit timestamp, Splunk Enterprise attempts to assign a timestamp value through other means.
+For some data, it might need your help to tell it how to recognize the timestamps.

 _time field (in UTC time format).

-Splunk uses the following precedence rules to assign timestamps to events:
+Splunk Enterprise uses the following precedence rules to assign timestamps to events:

 1. Splunk looks for a time or date in the event itself using an explicit